QUATERS11/Crown-Anticheat/README.md

 ## Introduction

 Hello !
-This is a MCBE Anticheat made majorly on ``/function`` packs .
+This is a MCBE Anticheat made majorly on ``/function`` packs , and you can ask me for custom modules for your own server/realm.
 This anticheat is supportable on minecraft bedrock aka pocket edition , 1.18.12+ .
 Fully supportable on realms and servers.
 This anticheat will do zero to no effect on the performance of you server / realm .

 #    Main features
 * Jailing system